 Strategy 6: Facilitate Strategic Alignment and Collaboration with Local and Regional Initiatives

-BWFC contributes to a wide range of local and regional initiatives.
-BWFC is the Baltimore Affiliate of the National Fund for Workforce Solutions.
+The BWFC contributes to a wide range of local and regional initiatives focused on intersecting topics that impact communities and workers.
+The BWFC also engages with a national network of peers through its affiliation with the National Fund for Workforce Solutions.

 Supporting Industry Sector Partnerships